-St. Mary's Roman Catholic Church has significant social value as a place of worship that has been Kitchener for over a century.
-This building has been providing these services for over 100 years and as mentioned in its contextual value, has become a landmark and a place of importance in the community.
-Places of worship often provide intangible community value as a place where people gather during, and is often a central piece of a community.
+St. Mary's Roman Catholic Church has significant social value as a place of worship that has been in Kitchener for over a century.
+This building has been providing these services for over 100 years and has become a landmark and a place of importance in the community.
+Places of worship often provide intangible community value as a place where people gather and are often a central piece of a community.